boluocat/learning/python/notebook.md

 Song name: Hallelujah
 ```

-In Python, functions can ne nested.
+In Python, functions can be nested.
 This means you can define a function inside another functions's body.
 ```python
 # outer function
 def outer_function():